-The Big Singles are one of Lindy Fralin’s original designs.
-Based off of his desire to improve the tone of a Mini-Humbucker, Lindy created the formula of the Big Single.
-Lindy was pleased with this tone so much, that he worked it into a No-Hole Mini Humbucker cover.
-With the Big Single, you’ll get a bouncy, round single-coil tone – with no hum.
-We pack all the fat-sounding goodness by hand into a great looking fresh cover look.
+The Big Single Mini is one of Lindy Fralin’s original designs.
+Based on his desire to improve the clarity of the humbucker design, Lindy created the Big Single.
+Lindy was pleased with this tone so much, that he worked it into a Mini Humbucker cover.
+With the Big Single, you’ll get a bouncy, round single-coil sound – with no hum.
+We pack a single-coil tone with a thick midrange into an eye-catching look.

-- Hum-Cancelling Thick Single Coil Tone, in a Humbucker Cover
+- Single-Coil Tone, in a Mini Humbucker footprint

 - Lindy Fralin® Original Design

 - What’s the tonal difference between the Mini Humbucker and the Big Single?
-The Twangmaster is cleaner and clearer.
+The Twangmaster is cleaner and brighter.
 The Big Single will be thicker with more output.

 - What Pot do I use?
 250K for the 42 Gauge version, and 500K for the 43 Gauge version.

 Lead Color Codes

 See below for our Lead color codes.
 For help with matching to other manufacturers, check out this resource here.